hipe/tmx/lib/skylab/headless/doc/issues/088-the-CLI-client-DSL-narrative.md

 ## "on wiring the module graph for autloading"

-this deserves some explanation: we use Boxxy on our action box module because that was exactly what it was designed for: to be an unobtrusive hack for painless retrieval and collection management for constituent modules. now the point of this whole nerk here is to _create_ such a
+this deserves some explanation: we use B-oxxy on our action box module because that was exactly what it was designed for: to be an unobtrusive hack for painless retrieval and collection management for constituent modules. now the point of this whole nerk here is to _create_ such a